futurewei-cloud/chogori-sql/docs/YugabyteDb.md

 There are many this types of so-called newSQL projects that are inspired by the Google Spinner paper, YugabyteDb is one of them and it was built as a DocDB at first with the support of Casandra CQL language and Redis APIs from 2016.
 Postgres 10 was integrated in 2018 and then was upgraded to 11.2.
 The supported features can be found at https://docs.yugabyte.com/latest/api/ysql/.
-It could support GraphQL (https://docs.yugabyte.com/latest/develop/graphql/).
+It could support [GraphQL](https://docs.yugabyte.com/latest/develop/graphql/).
-Even our system is fundentally different, it is a good reference to help for initial investigation.
+Even our system is fundentally different, it is a good reference implementation to help us for initial investigation.

 # Integration